TimPelgrim/Rotterdampas-API-Docs/source/index.md

 ```
 > preferences are based on the pillar enum and a floating point value from -1.0 to 1.0.

-Returns all settings for the current authenticated user.
+Update settings for the current authenticated user.

 ### Request
 `PUT /api/{version}/users/me/settings`

-## Post Device id
+## Add Device id

 > Request